HerveFrezza-Buet/dubins/README.md

 # Support

-vq3 is a result of the <a href="http://interreg-grone.eu">GRONE project</a>, supported by the Interreg "Grande Région" program of the European Union's European Regional Development Fund.
+dubins is a result of the <a href="http://interreg-grone.eu">GRONE project</a>, supported by the Interreg "Grande Région" program of the European Union's European Regional Development Fund.

 # Unix Installation